 - how long will you be staying when visiting?
 Deciding to rough it and cope might be fine for a long weekend it but might become much more tiresome when talking of a week or longer;

 - the weather.
 The British summer can be called many things but reliable may not be one of them.
 Therefore, there is a fair chance that at times your caravan is going to be full of people who have got wet and muddy and have brought some of that inside.
-So, you might not wish to stint too much on things such as heating, drying, washing and possibly cleaning equipment;
+So, you might not wish to skimp too much on things such as heating, drying, washing and possibly cleaning equipment;

 - in passing, don’t forget security.
 Good quality locks and bolts plus a burglar alarm might be a sensible investment.